svasiles/portfolio-TSwD/partone.md

 -	general statistics for categorical-categorial values for the current year;
 -	evolution over time: time-based charts in order to show the evolution over time (number of male artists vs female artists; country participation; region - Europe, America, Asia, Africa – participation; etc.)
 -	evolution of time and space: maps to show the geographic diversity of artists, the geographic provenance of artists and where they are exhibited.

+The data set can be downloaded [here](/Data set final project TSwD.csv)

 ## Method and medium
 For the final project I plan to use Shorthand to create a narrative and display the data.